CBD-infused coffee may seem like an ideal and convenient way to take CBD.

 CBD coffee is a combination of CBD (cannabidiol) and coffee.
 CBD coffee can be brewed into standard hot coffee, cold brew or a range of other coffee drinks.

-CBD infused coffee is different from marijuana-infused coffee.
+CBD infused coffee is very different from marijuana-infused coffee.

 The latter is made from the marijuana plant and therefore has relatively-high THC content.
 The presence of THC not only means that you will receive the characteristic high, but it is also illegal in the UK, parts of the US and many other countries.